MockControlClosedLoop¶

 - mean_x

-X position in meter.
+float X position in meter.

 - mean_y

-Y position in meter.
+float Y position in meter.

 - delta_xy_tangent_hardpoint

-Delta (x, y) position compared with the mean (x, y) in meter.
+numpy.ndarray Delta (x, y) position compared with the mean (x, y) in meter.

 - radius

-- static get_active_actuators(hardpoints_axial: list[int], hardpoints_tangent: list[int]) tuple[list[int], list[int]] ¶
+- static get_active_actuators(hardpoints_axial: list[int], hardpoints_tangent: list[int]) tuple[list[int], list[int]]¶

 Get the active actuators.